Page 2 The project begins

 A call came from the laser cutting company.
 The parts I had drawn and ordered were cut and ready for delivery.

 I tried to lay out the parts like in the previous pic.
-Plans call for a modular exhaust, so that parts of it can easily be changed, eg. to a different type of muffler with just unbolting 6 bolts (after the replacement part is done, obviously), hence the wealth of triangilar shaped flanges.
+Plans call for a modular exhaust, so that parts of it can be easily changed, say, to a different type of muffler with just unbolting 6 bolts, hence the wealth of triangular shaped flanges.

 The bigger 2-1/2" ones will be used as header collectors, and also on other projects.